-Secret keys to be used with the TDES algorithm are generated off-card as part of the card personalization operation.
-These keys are encrypted and then loaded onto the card during personalization.
-TDES, ECB mode is used to encrypt/decrypt the secret keys.
+Secret or private keys to be used with the DES, TDES, and RSA signature algorithms are generated either on-card or off-card as part of the card personalization operation.
+If generated off-card, these keys are encrypted and then loaded onto the card during personalization.